This Deep Fried Pickles Recipe is the perfect recipe for pickle fanatics. The pickles are coated in panko bread crumbs and fried until golden.

 Some of you may be saying to yourselves, “what on earth is she thinking?
 She wants me to do what?
 Fry what?”
 But I ask you to hear me out on this one.
 They probably do sound a little odd to those of you that have never thought of frying a pickle and I’ll admit that I was skeptical at first too.
 But let me tell you with their crispy, salty outside and tangy inside these little devils are down right addictive.

-For this recipe I picked pickle slices (say that 10 times fast) because I prefer the little bite size pieces.
+First up, let’s talk pickles.
+Because obviously.
+For this recipe I picked pickle chips because I prefer the little bite size pieces.
 However, pickle spears also work quite nicely.
 I wouldn’t recommend using whole pickles however they are simply too big for this.

 Lay pickle slices on a paper towel and pat dry.